mailcmd/mifrat_ex/HOW_ITS_WORKS.md

 ## About the storage structure

 The table is created by detailing the fields.
-The name of the field, the type of field (if it is PK, IDX or IDX_NOT_UNIQ) and the order in which they are declared are important.
+The name of the field, the type of field (if it is primary_key, indexed or indexed_non_uniq) and the order in which they are declared are important.
 From there, internal table records are created that detail the structure and holds certain metadata that allows the table to be managed.
-For every extra index of the table (not for the PK), when you insert data in the table, an auxiliary record with this structure is inserted in the table.
+For every extra index of the table (not for the primary_key), when you insert data in the table, an auxiliary record with the following structure is inserted in the table:
 ```
-{{:_<field_name>_index, idx_value}, primary_key}
+{{:_<field_name>_index, idx_value}, <primaries_keys_reference>}
 ```

 ## Insertion